appblocks-hub/docs/docs/SDK/js-sdk.md

 ## verifyLogin

 #### Description
-It retrieves the token from the local storage and validates the token.
+It retrieves the token from the localStorage and validates the token.
 If the token is not present in the localStorage it redirects to the shield login.

 #### Usage